Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Proof of the Main Results

-We split the proof of Theorem \ref{theo_main} into three main steps.
-First, we retrace the proof of the stochastic PMP to introduce necessary notation and expressions.
+\firstRev{Since the statement of Theorem \ref{theo_main} is in particular contained in Theorem \ref{theo_main2}, it is sufficient to prove Theorem \ref{theo_main2} only.
+We split this proof into three main steps.} First, we retrace the proof of the stochastic PMP to introduce necessary notation and expressions.
 In addition, we leverage this step to provide novel insight on how to prove the stochastic PMP by following the lines of the original work of Pontryagin and his group (see, e.g., \cite{pontryagin2018,gamkrelidze2013,agrachev2013}), a proof that we could not find in the stochastic literature.
 Second, we show the convergence of trajectories and controls, together with the convergence of variational inequalities (see Section \ref{sec_variational} for a definition).
 The latter represents the cornerstone of the proof and paves the way for the final step, which consists of proving the convergence of the Pontryagin extremals.
-For the sake of clarity and conciseness and without loss of generality, we carry out the proof in the case of scalar Brownian motion, i.e., we assume $d = 1$.
+For the sake of clarity and brevity and without loss of generality, we carry out the proof in the case of scalar Brownian motion, i.e., we assume $d = 1$.
 Moreover, for any $x \in \mathbb{R}^{n}$ with $n \in \mathbb{N}$, we adopt the notation $\tilde x \triangleq (x,x^{n+1}) \in \mathbb{R}^{n+1}$.